This is a sponsored post.

 Drive Attention to the Entryway

 Make your home into a welcoming space by driving attention to the entryway.
 There are plenty of easy, inexpensive ways to do this, with the simplest being a coat of paint.
 Brightly colored doors are crowd pleasing and fun, drawing the eye in and delighting your guests as they walk up the path for a visit.
 Another easy way to add interest to your entryway is to go for simple symmetry.
 Try putting coordinating pots or plants on either side of the doorframe, or install a matching set of sconces.
 A welcome mat is always a nice touch as well.
 Whatever you decide to go for, your friends and family are sure to recognize the inviting nature of the place.

 Great landscaping can transform a home, taking it from good to great in no time.
-Try lining the path to your doorway with flowers, or planting a few new trees.
+Try lining the path of the driveway and the path to the front door, with flowers, or planting a few new trees.
 Much of how you style your front yard will depend on your location and the architecture of your home.
 It’s a good idea to consult with a local nursery or landscape architect to see what sorts of plants grow well in your climate.
 You’ll also want to be conscious of drought if you live in a dry region, installing bark and drought-tolerant shrubs.
 Regardless of where you live, you can absolutely afford to get creative with the front yard, thinking beyond the usual green lawn.
 Flowers, herbs, and trees are all beautiful additions to your overall aesthetic.

 Go For Detail